 varnish, shellac, or lacquer.

-straighter, making them woods far more economical to use for large-scale production.
+straighter, making these woods far more economical to use for large-scale production.

 is a popular choice for copies of Renaissance recorders because surviving